variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 ### Animations ###

 [x] resolve the air-dash issues.
-(Draw a diagram for transitions from dashing) [ ] In megaman X, while in the falling to standing transition, megaman can't jump.
+(Draw a diagram for transitions from dashing) [x] In megaman X, while in the falling to standing transition, megaman can't jump.
     Any jump presses made during this transition are...
 DELAYED UNTIL IT IS FINISHED
-    - he can jump normally if we skips that animation by landing into a run [ ] There is a frame between jumping and wall climbing during which megaman is still facing towards the wall
+    - he can jump normally if we skips that animation by landing into a run
+    - will not fix
-[ ] when megaman touches a wall his falling animation should run fast, then he clings
+[x] when megaman touches a wall his falling animation should run fast, then he clings [ ] megaman bounces like a gimp when standing at the base of a wall

 ### VHS ###